sugi-juku/get-tension/README.md

 ## Requirement

-Maybe it works on Python 3.7.X.
+Maybe it works on Python 3.7.X and 3.8.X.

 ### Tested environment